Asbestosis Compensation in Canada

 To qualify for an asbestos-related illness claim in Canada, you must provide:

-• Proof of at least six months of occupational asbestos exposure
+• At least 6 months of occupational asbestos exposure

 Miskin Law will assess your medical documentation and, if needed, work with specialists to confirm the diagnosis.